subtledoctor/Faiths_and_Powers/README.md

 - Alignment: No alignment restrictions
 - Multiclass: None

+**Darkcloak of Shar**

+DARKCLOAK OF SHAR: Shar is known as the Mistress of the Night.
+She is the goddess of darkness, presiding over caverns, dungeons, forgetfulness, loss, night, and secrets.
+The Darkcloaks are an unusual sect, who use Shar's influence to give care and comfort to those who are lost or emotionally damaged.
+While some other followers of Shar spurn these acolytes for failing to be militant enough, Darkcloaks still possess powerful abilities to strive against their enemies.

+Advantages:
+- May cast Power Word: Sleep once per day at level 1 once per day.
+The Darkcloak can use this ability an additinal time at levels 3, 6, 9, 12, 15, and 18.
+This ability functions as the spell of the same name.
+- May cast Blur once per day at level 5.
+The Darkcloak can use this ability an additional time per day at levels 10, 15, and 20.
+This ability functions as the spell of the same name.
+- May cast Phantom Blade once per day at level 9.
+The Darkcloak can use this ability at levels 20 and 30.
+This ability functions as the spell of the same name.
+- May cast Power Word: Blindness once per day at level 13.
+The Darkcloak can use this ability an additional time at level 20.
+This ability functions as the spell of the same name.

+Restrictions:
+- May not dual-class to fighter.
+- Alignment: may not be Chaotic or Good
+- Multiclass: Cleric/Mages and Cleric/Thieves can be Darkcloaks

+**Doommaster of Beshaba**

+DOOM<PRO_MASTERMISTRESS> OF BESHABA:  Beshaba, the maid of misfortune, is the jealous goddess of ill-fate.
+Not worshiped so much as feared, she demands tribute, or at least lip service, else she is likey to doom those that offend her to a life of failure.
+Her priests work to ensure that she her ego is adequately sated.

+Advantages:
+-  Doommasters can cast a special version of the doom spell at will.
+It can be used once, and only once, on a given opponent but otherwise functions as the spell of the same name.
+-  Doommasters gain a +1 bonus to all saves.
+-  At 7th level, the doommaster can cast misfire as a special ability once per day.
+Misfire works as the spell of the same name.
+The doommaster can use this abilty an additional time per day at levels 10, 13, 16 and 19.
+-  At 10th level, the doommaster can cast misfortune. <PRO_HESHE> can use this abilty one additional time at levels 15, and 20.

+MISFORTUNE:
+This abilty curses the target, causing them a penalty of -10 penalty to THAC0, saves and AC for one round/level if they fail a save vs. spell.

+Restrictions:
+- Alignment: Any evil or chaotic neutral

+**Fastpaws of Baervan**

+FASTPAWS OF BAERVAN: Usually found far abreast from heavily urban areas, followers of Baervan Wildwanderer seek to protect nature from evil creatures.
+They have a particular affinity for forest plants and creatures, especially raccoons.

+Advantages:
+- May summon a spirit animal ally for protection once per day.
+This being is similar to a bear, and increases in power at 3rd, 5th, 7th, and 10th levels.

+Restrictions:
+- Race restricted to gnome.
+- Alignment restricted to good.Fastpaws of Baervan~

+Advantages:
+- May summon a spirit animal ally for protection once per day.
+This being is similar to a bear, and increases in power at 3rd, 5th, 7th, and 10th levels.

+Restrictions:
+- Race restricted to gnome.
+- Alignment restricted to good.

 **Glyphscribe of Deneir**

 GLYPHSCRIBE OF DENEIR:  Deneir is the patron of artists, scribes and cartographers.
 He values the written word, and the information that that word carries, and so do his priests.

 Advantages:
 - Glyphscribes are immune to all symbol spells, and the glyph of warding spell.
-- Glyphscribes can cast find trap as a special ability.
+- Glyphscribes can cast find trap once per day as a special ability.
 They can use this ability an additional time at levels 3, 6, 9, 12, 15 and 18.
+This ability functions as the cleric spell of the same name.
 - At 5th level, Glyphscribes can cast glyph of warding as a special ability once per day.
 They can use this ability an additional time per day at levels 10, 15, and 20.
+This ability functions as the cleric spell of the same name.
 - At 11th level, Glyphscribes can cast dispel magic as a special ability once per day.
 They can use this ability an additional time per day at levels 16, and 20.
+This ability functions as the spell of the same name.
 - Glyphscribes can cast all symbol spells at their normal level, regardless of sphere.

 Restrictions: